VaradBelwalkar/helpful-tutorials/LXD/commands/commands.md

 name: default
 used_by: []

 ```

-See there is a default entry for the devices section, where root means the default device, which will be used for storage if not specified.
-So to configure the default storage for this profile, i.e to change the pool, you can either do it manually,
+So to configure the default storage for this profile, i.e to change the pool, you can either do it manually, by looking at the end result as above:
 ```
 lxc profile edit default
 ```